Olga Seryabkina: Serebro (2007–2019)

 After that she joined Serebro.
 She was brought to the casting by her friend Elena Temnikova, who was already a band member.
 They took part in the Eurovision Song Contest 2007 and won 3rd place.

 Today Serebro is one of the most popular Russian bands.
 In 2007 she started writing lyrics for the group.
 In October 2007, there were some rumors that Olga was leaving the band because it was said she had problems with the lead singer Elena Temnikova, but that wasn't true.
 Max Fadeev, the manager of the band, also said that the replacement for Olga had already been found, but Olga decided not to leave Serebro.

 On 9 October 2018 Seryabkina (the only remaining member of the original line-up) announced via Instagram that she is leaving the group in 2019 to concentrate on her solo career.

 Solo career (2014–present)

-Her solo career began with the name Holy Molly at first, later being changed solely to Molly.
-In 2022, she released an album under her own name.
+In 2014, under the pseudonym Holy Molly appeared on the single «Kill Me All Night Along» by DJ M.E.G. as a guest artist, and in 2015 under the same pseudonym she released her debut solo single of the same name.
+Shortening her pseudonym to Molly, Seryabkina continued to release singles.
+In February 2019, she left Serebro and in April of the same year released her debut studio album «Косатка в небе».

+Since 2020 she has finished working with the label «MALFA» and works under her own name.

+On April 22 2022 the album «Синий цвет твоей любви» was released, which included ten tracks, and a few hours after the release the album took first place in the top chart of Russia on iTunes.

+On April 1 2025, she rebranded her stage name to "SERYABKINA".